nismod/irv-autopkg/ccgautopkg/README.md

 export CCGAUTOPKG_LOCALFS_PROCESSING_BACKEND_ROOT= # Path to root-directory for local interim processing data.
 Used by Worker only export CCGAUTOPKG_LOCALFS_STORAGE_BACKEND_ROOT_TEST= # Path to root-directory for packages when running integration tests.
 Used in API and Worker export CCGAUTOPKG_LOCALFS_PROCESSING_BACKEND_ROOT_TEST= # Path to root-directory for local interim processing data when running integration tests.
-Used by Worker only
+Used by Worker only export PACKAGES_HOST= # URL to the hosting engine for package data, e.g. http://localhost
 ```

 ### Local FileSystem Storage Backend